Test the Cumulative Layout Shift of a URL

 - If the interstitial is not disappearing with the settings submitted, the HTML element and/or text is probably incorrect or not unique.
 Try again with an unique combination of a HTML element and text.

 - All requests are made from the USA, so if the interstitial changes because of geo specific content, make sure to use the relevant data for US visitors.
+Alternatively, utilize the Country setting to change to the relevant country instead.

 The test will take several minutes to complete, this is because: